 What precautions should I take while using Fusacort Gel?

-Fusacort Gel should not be used on the face and contact with eyes should be avoided.
-Do not apply a bandage or dressing on the area being treated, as this will increase absorption of the medicine and increase the risk of side-effects.
+Fusacort Gel should not be used on the face, and contact with the eyes should be avoided.
+Do not apply a bandage or dressing on the area being treated, as this will increase absorption of the medicine and increase the risk of side effects.
 This medicine should only be used for the condition it is prescribed for.
 Do not use it for any other condition without consulting your doctor.
-Do not give it to other people even if their condition appears to be the same.
+Do not give it to other people, even if their condition appears to be the same.

-What would happen if I use a higher than the recommended dose of Fusacort Gel and for long periods?
+What would happen if I use a higher dose than the recommended dose of Fusacort Gel for long periods?

 The dosage and duration of using Fusacort Gel should be strictly according to the doctor’s advice.
-This medicine when used in higher doses and for longer periods can get absorbed in the blood and cause adrenal suppression and Cushing's syndrome.
-It can cause weight gain, high blood pressure and rounding of the face.
-Its application can cause a change in color of skin at the site of application.
+This medicine, when used in higher doses and for longer periods, can be absorbed in the blood and cause adrenal suppression and Cushing's syndrome.
+It can cause weight gain, high blood pressure, and rounding of the face.
+Its application can cause a change in the color of the skin at the site of application.
 Veins beneath the skin become visible due to the thinning and weakening of the skin.
 There could be an increased hair growth.
 If you experience an increased severity of your symptoms, please consult your doctor for re-evaluation.

 What are the contraindications associated with the use Fusacort Gel?